Ordering-disordering dynamics of the $q$-voter model under random external bias: Summary and Conclusion

 We further analyzed the consensus time $T$ required to reach ordered states.
-For extreme biases, we demonstrated that consensus time scales logarithmically with system size $N$ as $T \sim \mathcal{B}\ln N$, where $\mathcal{B} = 1/p$ for $q = 1$ and $\mathcal{B} = 1$ for $q > 1$, highlighting fundamental differences between linear and nonlinear interactions.
+For extreme biases, we demonstrated that consensus time scales logarithmically with system size $N$ as $T \sim \mathcal{B}\ln N$, where $\mathcal{B} = 1/p$ for $q = 1$ and $\mathcal{B} = 1$ for $q > 1$, highlighting fundamental differences between linear and nonlinear strength.
 These analytical predictions align closely with MC simulations.
-At the symmetric bias, polarization time also scales logarithmically as $T \sim \mathcal{B}\ln N$, where $\mathcal{B} = 1/(2p)$ for $q = 1$, and for $q > 1$, $\mathcal{B}$ depends explicitly on $p > p_c$ and $q$.
-We identified a specific nonlinear strength $q^* \approx 2.44$ ($q$ between $2$ and $3$), independent of $p$, which maximizes the polarization time.
-Additionally, we found a universal minimum polarization time $T_{\text{min}} = \ln N/2$ occurring at maximal independence probability $p$.
+At the symmetric bias, disordering time also scales logarithmically as $T \sim \mathcal{B}\ln N$, where $\mathcal{B} = 1/(2p)$ for $q = 1$, and for $q > 1$, $\mathcal{B}$ depends explicitly on $p > p_c$ and $q$.
+We identified a specific nonlinear strength $q^* \approx 2.44$ ($q$ between $2$ and $3$), independent of $p$, which maximizes the disordering time.
+Additionally, we found a universal minimum disordering time $T_{\text{min}} = \ln N/2$ occurring at maximal independence probability $p$.

-Finally, we derived and analyzed the exit probability $E(c)$, defined as the probability that the system reaches the absorbing state from an initial fraction $c$.
-For the linear model, the exit probability continuously depends on $p$ and reduces to the identity $E(c) = c$ at $p = 0$.
-In contrast, for $q > 1$ at $p = 0$, $E(c)$ exhibits a sharp transition at $c = 1/2$, approaching a Heaviside step function as system size $N \to \infty$, indicating a saddle-point behavior.
-For large $q$, the exit probability saturates to a universal value.
-For nonzero $p$, this sharp threshold vanishes, and the transition smoothens, reflecting a significant shift in the macroscopic system response.
+Finally, we examined the exit probability $E(c(0))$, defined as the probability that, starting from an initial fraction $c(0)$ (e.g., $c = 1$), the process reaches a specified absorbing consensus state.
+For the linear case ($q = 1)$, $E(c(0))$ has a closed form that deforms smoothly with $p$ and reduces to $E(c(0)) = c(0)$ at $p = 0$.
+In contrast, for $q > 1$ at $p = 0$, $E(c(0))$ exhibits a sharp transition at $c = 1/2$, approaching a Heaviside step function as system size $N \to \infty$.
+For $p > 0$ and intermediate bias $0 < s < 1$, the standard splitting probability with two absorbing boundaries is not defined; for extreme bias $s \in \{0,1\}$ and $ p > 0$ absorption at the favored boundary occurs with probability one.
+For large $q$, the $p=0 $ curves saturate and become nearly indistinguishable.

-In summary, our results elucidate how external bias and local interaction rules collectively dictate the emergence of ordered and disordered phases in voter dynamics, providing analytical insight into consensus formation and polarization processes under random influence.
+In summary, our results elucidate how external bias and local interaction rules jointly control ordered and disordered phases in voter dynamics, providing analytical insight into consensus formation and disorder onset under random external bias.